WSUCptSCapstone-Fall2022Spring2023/wsd-googlespacesadminapp/README.md

 ## Project summary

-The Google Workspaces Alternative Application is a communicative platform designed for Wahkiakum School district, Naselle School district, and Wahkiakum 4-H. The purpose of this application is to help faculty and students in classrooms, clubs and groups communicate with each other in a forum-like structure.
-It will be designed to have a coordinated User Interface to allow for fluid student collaboration while letting faculty monitor their student's behavior.
+The Google Workspace Alternative Application is a communication platform designed for Wahkiakum School District, Naselle School District, and Wahkiakum 4-H. The purpose of this application is to help faculty and students in classrooms, clubs, and groups communicate with each other in a forum-like structure.
+It will be designed to have a coordinated user interface to allow for fluid student collaboration while letting faculty monitor their students' behavior.

 ### Additional information about the project

-In today's information age, our communication is dominated by digital computer applications such as Discord, Zoom and much more.
-Wahkiakum School district and Naselle School district also used these applications for streamlined collaboration with instant messaging, VoIP, and file transfers.
-However, these applications are not supervisable and CIPA compliant which is in violation with the district's regulations.
-It is Team Toto's mission to design this application in the interests of Wahkiakum School district and Naselle School district.
-It is within our hope that this application fulfills the district's needs and that application can be used and further developed for other school districts as well.
+In today's information age, our communication is dominated by digital computer applications such as Discord, Zoom, and many more.
+Wahkiakum School District and Naselle School District also use these applications for streamlined collaboration with instant messaging, VoIP, and file transfers.
+However, these applications are not supervisable and CIPA compliant, which is in violation of the districts' regulations.
+It is Team Toto's mission to design this application in the interests of Wahkiakum School District and Naselle School District.
+It is within our hope that this application fulfills the districts' needs and that the application can be used and further developed for other school districts as well.

-It also worthy to note that half of the student's own smartphone, but they all have their own Chromebooks supplied to them by the school.
+It is also worth noting that half of the students own smartphones, but they all have their own Chromebooks supplied to them by the school.

 ## Installation
 N/A